 As Catholics, we are reminded of the power of prayer daily.
 Instilling faith in prayer is one of the greatest gifts a parent can give their child.
 Learning how to pray isn’t difficult; neither is teaching your children to open their hearts to Jesus Christ.

 The prayers don’t have to be lengthy and you can encourage your children to speak to Him from their hearts.
 You can guide them by praying the Lord’s Prayer together first, or using one specifically written for the start of a new school year.
 Here’s an example:

 “Heavenly Father, I pray that I will be safe going back to school.
 I ask you to watch over me and my family and friends.
 Help me to learn from my teachers.
 Help me to do my best in all my subjects.
 Please help me to be a good friend and to be kind to everyone I meet.
 Thank you for the blessings in my life.
 Amen”

 For Parents and Caregivers

 “Lord, I am worried about my children returning to school.
 The world is not in a good place right now.
 I ask that you wrap them in your arms and protect them from any dangers that may come their way.
 I also pray that they learn to be compassionate and kind and become good citizens of the world.
 Help them to learn their academic lessons and to utilize the gifts you bestowed upon them.
 In Jesus’ name.
 Amen”

-A positive relationship with faith can help children with their mental and physical health.
-Our Orlando Catholic school located in the Catholic Diocese of Orlando is more than a place to learn; it’s a community.
+Take time to pray and encourage your children to pray.
+Make praying together an important part of your family routine now and you will find the time to continue throughout the year.
+Our Orlando Catholic school, located in the Catholic Diocese of Orlando, encourages parents to provide children with activities to help stimulate them over the summer.
 Our staff is committed to proclaiming the Gospel Message of Jesus Christ.
 We believe in teaching the whole child and want students to love learning, helping them grow into well-rounded, contributing members of society.
 Learn more about us by contacting us here.